DIY party hat craft

-This crafty activity of making and decorating your own party hat is a perfect addition to a child’s party.
-It’s super-easy to set up and great for a range of ages and both boys and girls will love making them.
+This simple activity of making and decorating your own party hat is a fun idea for a child’s birthday.
+It’s super-easy to set up, suitable for all ages and both boys and girls love making them.

-You might also like our paper butterfly tiaras.
+You might also like our printable paper butterfly tiaras.

 Not long ago, miss R turned six, and six seems to be a big year.
 Big because it’s the first year of ‘big school’, and lots of the kids seem to have ‘big’ parties.
 Miss R wanted to invite the whole class to her party, which was a big thing for me.

-However, I obliged and organised a party at a local playground with a sausage sizzle, some fun activities and some drinks and yummy party snacks.
+However, I obliged and organised a party at a local playground with a sausage sizzle, some fun activities and yummy party snacks.

 In my opinion the definition of how successful the party is is the size of the smile on the face of your child at the end of the day, so in that respect it was a winner.
 But gosh, that party…